- Research published in the Reviews of Geophysics, develops the likely range of “equilibrium climate sensitivity” (ECS).

 However, our study is not definitive and there is still space in the statistics for values at the high end of ECS, in particular, as this is less well constrained than our lower end.
 Therefore, our work cannot definitively rule out these high-end models.

 Further, other studies have found that in many ways simulations with high ECS values are improved.
-Therefore, it remains a useful precautionary measure to include these high ECS models when assessing future risks.
+Therefore, it remains a useful precautionary measure to include these high Equilibrium Climate Sensitivity models when assessing future risks.